 About this TUPdate

-Current TUP subscribers may request the supporting TUP information used for this analysis or for even deeper analysis.
-For more information about MetaFacts and subscribing to TUP, please contact MetaFacts.
+Current TUP/Technology User Profile subscribers may request the supporting TUP information used for this analysis or for even deeper analysis.
+Subscribers to the MetaFacts Seniors Study may request the supporting information and can make additional inquiries.
+For more information about MetaFacts and subscribing to TUP or the MetaFacts Student Study, please contact MetaFacts.